mathewpareles/LLM-Research/README.md

 ## Differential Equations and Quantum Computers

 In my undergraduate, I studied how to use Quantum Computers to solve Partial Differential Equations (PDEs) like the Heat Equation and Burger's Equation.
-People can solve PDEs on digital computers, and I was using the same methods but translating them to be used on a Quantum Computer.
+People can solve PDEs on digital computers, and I translated them to be used on a Quantum Computer.
 Here are some of the simulations of the Heat and Advection Equations that I created.
 The code is written in Qiskit, so you can run it on actual an Quantum Computer.

 <p align="center">